 Admission is free for one person accompanying a guest who has accessibility needs.

 Service animals on leashes and under their owners’ control are welcome.

 At Bayou Bend Collection and Gardens, the Kilroy Visitor Center is wheelchair accessible.
-The public facilities within Bayou Bend’s house and gardens require assistance for those with limited mobility; please call ahead or visit the Kilroy Center for directions to the wheelchair-accessible entrance to the property and more details.
+The public facilities within Bayou Bend’s house and gardens require assistance for those with limited mobility.
+Please note that large portions of the gardens are not wheelchair accessible and feature difficult terrain and stairs.
+In addition, because of the house’s historic nature, the second floor is inaccessible to guests who use wheelchairs and walkers.
+Please call ahead or visit the Kilroy Center for directions to the wheelchair-accessible entrance to the property, which is different from the main entrance, and for more details.
 Bayou Bend’s mobile tour, available on smartphones and tablets, offers audio and text descriptions of the house and significant objects in the Bayou Bend Collection.
 For more information, contact firstname.lastname@example.org or 713.639.7750.

-If you have any questions about the Museum’s accessibility resources and programs, email email@example.com or call 713.639.7300.
+The Museum welcomes comments and suggestions about how to improve programs and services for visitors with disabilities.
+If you have questions about accessibility resources and programs, email email@example.com or call 713.639.7300.